Brunello Cucinelli was born into a peasant family in Castel Rigone, a 15th century hamlet nearby Perugia, in 1953.

 Brunello in 2008 with one of his innovations: the gray tuxedo

-This is a key element to understand his personality and the success of his business, which Brunello considers not only as a wealth-generating entity, but also as a framework to develop and nurture his dream of a capitalism that enhances the human being.
-His knowledge of the great figures of the past has always fed his dreams and ideals, but he is always looking ahead towards the distant future, and each action and accomplishment of his is designed to last over the centuries.
+This is a key element to understand his personality and the success of his business, which Brunello considers not only as a wealth-generating entity, but also as a framework to develop and nurture his dream of a capitalism that enhances the human person.
+His knowledge of the great figures of the past has always fed his dreams and ideals, but he is always looking ahead towards the future, and each action and accomplishment of his is designed to last over the centuries.

 In 1982, after marrying Federica Benda and having two daughters, Camilla and Carolina, Brunello moved to Solomeo.
 This place became the venue to make his dreams come true but also a great workshop in which he could build his success as an entrepreneur and humanist.
-The increasingly international market warmly welcomed his made in Italy quality products, and enabled him to implement his ideals.
+The increasingly international market warmly welcomed his quality made in Italy products, and enabled him to implement his ideals.
 In 1985 he purchased the fourteenth century tumbledown castle in the hamlet and made it into his corporate headquarters; in 2000, with a view to meet the market’s growing demand with adequate production facilities, he acquired and refurbished an existing facility at the foot of the hamlet of Solomeo instead of building new ones.

 The new buildings in Solomeo Forum of the Art, including the Neohumanistic Aurelian Library, the Gymnasium, the Amphitheatre and the Theatre, became the ideal venue for culture and art.
 The desire to list the company in the Milan Stock Exchange was born around this time and became reality in 2012.
 This move, too, was not driven by financial reasons alone, as Brunello saw a wider participation in his business activity as an opportunity to spread his ideals of a new capitalism, a truly “Humanistic Capitalism”.